Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Space: 400 MB available HDD space

-Although the prerequisite list seems intimidating, you’ll soon find out that the requirements are not high.
+Although the prerequisite list seems intimidating, you’ll soon realize the requirements are not high.
 Any other similar tool has at least equal requirements, so running iTunes on your PC shouldn’t be an issue for you.

 - Complete multimedia solution